Are Your Face Seals Failing? Top 3 Causes and Easy Solutions

 Face seals often become overheated when:

-a) Scratches or scoring on the seal surface during installation.
-Scratches/scoring increases the amount of frictional heat generated.
+- Scratches or scoring on the seal surface during installation.
+Scratches or scoring increases the amount of frictional heat generated.

-c) Improper Surface Finish on the face seals also increases the friction generated.
+- Improper surface finish on the face seals also increases the friction generated.

 3. Using the Incorrect Seal for your Application